ietf-nasr/NASR-Charter/NASR-Proposed-Charter.md

-# Proposed Charter for Network Attestation for Secure Routing (NASR)
+# Proposed Charter for Network Attestation for Secured foRwarding (NASR)

 ## Background and Motivation